fortuity/origin_restful_authentication/README.markdown

 and go to http://localhost:3000/.

-To sign in as the pre-configured admin user, use
+To sign in as the pre-configured admin user, (unless you've changed it) use

 		name: admin
 		password: admin